 Don’t worry this will still be simple to understand.

-What makes Compound so great is that is uses a pretty primitive algorithm.
+What makes Compound crypto so great is that it uses a pretty rudimentary algorithm.

 When there is more demand interest rates go up and when there is less they drop.